 Osteoarthritis is a degenerative disease that puts people at risk for disability as they age.
 In fact, nearly one in two people will develop knee osteoarthritis in their lifetime.
 (1) Osteoarthritis is the breakdown of cartilage in nearly any joint in the body, but the spine, knees and hips seems to be the most often affected.
 Wonder why?
 They do the most motion.

 In our chiropractic practice, Executive Chiropractic of Iowa may see more women than men with this condition of osteoarthritis of the knee, but men will encounter osteoarthritis of the knee too.
 The knee is the biggest joint in the body and is heavily used.
 Some of the chiropractic treatments we may discuss are knee exercises for osteoarthritis treatment and prevention.
-Don't do any of them until we decide on what's best for your health, but these may benefit you.
+Don't do any of them until we chat, but these may be a boon for you.

 Two major muscles that control knee motion are the quadriceps (above and in front of the knee) and the hamstrings (three of them that run down the back to the side of knee).
 Stretch and strengthen those, keep your knees - and your back! - happy.(2,3)

 Osteoarthritis Knee Exercise #1 - Quadriceps Stretch

 - Grip the back of a chair.
 Keep your knees together and back straight.
 Pull your foot to your hip with your hand.
 Hold for up to 30 seconds.
 Relax and repeat up to 5 times on each side.

 Osteoarthritis Knee Exercise #2 - Knee Extension to Strengthen the Quadriceps